 Best Performing Russian Sage Varieties

 Russian Sage is such a versatile plant that it is an excellent choice for any garden setting.
-It is equally at home in a rock garden, xeriscaped yard, perennial border, herb garden or themed garden.
-The plant is native to India, Russia, Afghanistan and the foothills of central Asia.
+Perovskia is equally at home as an ornamental grass in a rock garden, xeriscaped yard, perennial border, herb garden or themed garden.
+The Perovskia plant is native to India, Russia, Afghanistan and the foothills of central Asia.

 Perovskia is highly adaptable and grows easily in many parts of the United States.
 It is rated as hardy in USDA zones 4-9.

 Here are just a few of the best performing cultivars:

 - Filigran stands two or three feet high and produces very delicate, lacy leaves topped by striking bright blue flowers.
 Blooms during mid summer, late summer, early fall and mid fall.

 - Blue Spire is a 3-5 foot tall, sturdy plant that produces interesting, attractive leaves and flowers in a dark shade of purple.
 While others are already out, the blue spire plant will still be there with its blooms during late summer months.